zdenecek/mff-rocnikovy-projekt/DEVELOPMENT.md

 Note that if you are on Windows and use WSL2 for Docker, it is advisable to have the project directory in the WSL2 filesystem, otherwise the performance will be abysmal.

+Also note that if the mongodb container starts to an unhealthy state, it might help to remove the `mongo` volume and restart the containers.

 ### Docker compose services